 - Bandwidth plans

-A bandwidth plan provides bandwidth resources to enable cross-region communication.
-You can use bandwidth plans and the cross-region connection feature of transit routers to enable communication between network instances in different regions.
-For more information, see Work with bandwidth plans.
+A bandwidth plan provides bandwidth resources to enable inter-region communication.
+You can purchase bandwidth plans and create inter-region connections on transit routers to enable communication between network instances in different regions.
+For more information, see Work with a bandwidth plan.

 Transit router editions

-Transit routers have two editions: Basic Edition and Enterprise Edition.
+Transit routers are available in two editions: Basic Edition and Enterprise Edition.
 Enterprise Edition is an upgraded version of Basic Edition and supports all features of Basic Edition.
 In addition, Enterprise Edition supports custom routing policies.
 For more information, see How transit routers work.

 The following table lists the regions and zones that support Basic Edition and Enterprise Edition.